MaffooBristol/Marlene/README.md

 * `--dry-run` or `-d`: View the tweet you would have sent, without actually sending it.
 A bit like seeing the boat you could have won at the end of Bullseye.
 * `--secrets=file.json` or `-s=file.json`: Select the JSON file in which your secrets and keys etc are kept.
 * `--phrases=file.yaml` or `-p=file.yaml`: Select the YAML file in which the triggers/responses are defined.
+* `--method`: One of `intrude`, for single phrase search mode; `reply`, for looking for replies to respond to; or `observe` for leaving a socket open to manually wait for replies and respond to them.

 Compiling from sauce
 ----